-A total of 31 lizards was tracked, comprising 14 females, 15 males, and 2 lizards of undetermined sex.
-The lizards of unknown sex were likely younger individuals without fully developed sex characteristics.
-Home range sizes were calculated for 28 of the lizards.
-Of the 3 lizards where home range was not calculated, two were found dead in the first few days of the study and the other had a malfunctioning collar, and the signal was lost.
-The mean home range size was 10790 m2.
-Home range size varied from 0.5 m2 (this was an individual that had gone dormant for the summer and did not move or emerge from its burrow during the study) to 38600 m2.
-[MINIMALLY BREAK DOWN BY SEX OR AT LEAST SAY THEY WERE NOT DIFFERENT -- GERMANO AND RATHBUN FOUND HUGE SEX EFFECTS ON HOME RANGE] The total area occupied was 1.7145 km2 based on relocation data from all collared individuals.
-As we sampled during only a portion of the time that lizards are active during the year (15 days) this is likely an underestimate of home range sizes for this species [CITE GERMANO & RATHBUN 2016].
-[WHERE IS THE COMPARISON WITH GERMANO AND RATHBUN 2016????]
-[ARE OUR HOME RANGES ESSENTIALLY THE SAME AS GERMANO'S?
-"WE INCLUDE ESTIMATES OF HOME RANGE FOR COMPARISON WITH GERMANO AND RATHBUN 2016" -- OTHERWISE WHY DO WE HAVE THE HOME RANGE DATA.
-ALSO NOTE MORE DATA POINTS -- BETTER HOME RANGE ESTIMATES?]
+The study took place in July 2016.
+A total of 31 lizards was tracked, comprising 14 females, 15 males, and 2 juvenile lizards of whose sex could not be determined.
+Home range sizes were calculated for 29 of the lizards.
+Of the 3 lizards where home range was not calculated, two were found dead in the first few days of the study and the third was lost due to silent signal.
+Mean home range size was 10790 m2 and ranged from 0.5 m2 (this was an individual that had gone dormant for the summer and did not move or emerge from its burrow during the study) to 38600 m2.
+The total area occupied by the sum of all home ranges was 1.7145 km2.
+As we sampled during only a portion of the time that lizards are active during the year (15 days), this is likely an underestimate of home range sizes for this species .

 The frequency of lizard observation differed significantly between mesohabitat types (Table 1, p < 0.01).
 Lizards were observed more frequently at open mesohabitat (73.7 % of observations) than at shrub mesohabitat (26.3%).
 Frequency of observation between different times of day was also significantly different for mesohabitat (Table 1, p < 0.01).
-Observations of lizards at open mesohabitat did not differ between different times of day, however, observations at shrub mesohabitat did differ significantly between morning and afternoon [DON'T GET THIS, EXPLAIN BETTER].
+Observations of lizards at open mesohabitat did not differ between different times of day, however, observations at shrub mesohabitat did differ significantly between morning and afternoon.
 Lizards were found more frequently at shrubs in the afternoon than in the morning (Table 1, p = 0.0252).
 Fine-scale observation patterns at the microhabitat scale were similar to the patterns at the mesohabitat scale.
 The frequency of observations differed significantly between microhabitat types (Table 2, p < 0.0001), with lizards found at burrow microhabitat significantly more than any other type (58.4% of observations, Table 2, p < 0.0001).
 The frequency of observations at shrub microhabitat was also significantly greater than any other microhabitat types besides burrows (15.9% of observations, Table 2, p < 0.0001).
-Lizards were observed at shrubs more frequently than annuals, bare patches, washes, and roads.
+Lizards were observed at shrub microhabitat more frequently than in annuals, bare patches, washes, and roads.
 Observation frequency also differed significantly between different times for microhabitat (Table 2, p < 0.0001).
-Lizard observations at shrub microhabitat differed between morning and afternoon, with more shrub observations occurring in the afternoon (Table S2, p = 0.0003).[DIDN'T WE ALREADY SAY THAT]
+Lizard observations at shrub microhabitat differed between morning and afternoon, with more shrub observations occurring in the afternoon (Table S2, p = 0.0003).
+Night refugia accounted for about 12% of the total number of observations of lizards at shrubs.